wolberlab/OpenMMDL/docs/modules/openmmdl_analysis/analysis/rmsd.rst

             - **pairwise_rmsd_lig** (*np.ndarray*): Numpy array of RMSD values for ligand structures.
         :rtype: Tuple[numpy.ndarray, numpy.ndarray]

-    .. py:method:: _calc_rmsd_2frames(ref, frame)

-        Calculates the RMSD between a reference and a target frame.

-        This method serves as a wrapper for the `calc_rmsd_2frames_jit` function, which dpes the actual RMSD calculation between two sets of coordinates.

-        :param np.ndarray ref: Numpy array representing the reference atom positions, shape (N, 3).
-        :param np.ndarray frame: Numpy array representing the atom positions of the target frame, shape (N, 3).
-        :returns: The RMSD value between the reference and target frame.
-        :rtype: float

     .. py:method:: calculate_distance_matrix(selection)

         Calculates the pairwise RMSD-based distance matrix for all trajectory frames